|Nutrition Facts (per serving)|

-I’m a working mom and just like for many other working moms it’s difficult to find to time took a whole table’s worth of food during busy times.
-So when it comes to “what’s for dinner” one of my favourite dishes to cook is this Chinese daikon, carrot and tomato beef stew (紅白蘿蔔蕃茄燉牛肉)
+It’s difficult for working moms to find time took a whole table’s worth of food during busy times.
+So when it comes to “what’s for dinner” one of our favorite dishes to cook is this Chinese daikon, carrot, and tomato beef stew (紅白蘿蔔蕃茄燉牛肉).

-I’ve always been a big of stew and this beef stew is one of my favourite recipes.
-I picked up this recipe from my grandmother when I was in Taipei the last time.
-My grandmother told me the traditional way of making this in her hometown was to put some dried orange peel in this beef stew because apparently the dried orange peel will make any kind of meat soup or stew taste better.
-I personally like to put dried orange peel in slow cooked pork dishes as it really does make pork taste better and a little bit of a citrus taste is often good.
+We've always been a big fan of stew, and this beef stew is one of our favorites.
+The traditional way of making this in Taipei is to add some dried orange peel because, apparently, the dried orange peel will make any kind of meat soup or stew taste better.
+You can also put dried orange peel in slow-cooked pork dishes.
+It really does make the pork taste better.

-Unfortunately though I struggled to get hold of any dried orange peel (Chenpi, 陳皮) when I cooked this dish so this recipe doesn’t contain any orange peel.
-This stew tastes pretty amazing with or without.
+Unfortunately, it can be tricky to get hold of dried orange peel (Chenpi, 陳皮), so this recipe doesn’t contain any.
+The stew tastes amazing with or without.

-- 1 kg. beef flank (or you can use shin and any part of beef that’s suitable for slow cook, cut into big dice)
+- 1 kg. beef flank (or you can use shin and any part of beef that’s suitable for a slow cook, cut into big dice)

 2 tablespoons oil